 ane wa hon wo minagara, ryouri wo tsukurimashitaMeaning

-: My elder sister made the dish while skimming the book.
+: My elder sister skimmed the book while making the dish.

 Main action: made the dish, sub-action: skimming the (recipe's) book.

 In normal case, you will say 本を読む (hon wo yomu)